Unlocking 3D Affordance Segmentation with 2D Semantic Knowledge: Experiments

 \subsection{Experimental Setup}

 \paragraph{Datasets.} We conduct our evaluation on several established benchmarks for affordance segmentation.
-We utilize the Point Image Affordance Dataset (PIAD)\cite{Yang_2023_ICCV} and its large-scale extension, PIADv2~\cite{great}.
+We utilize the Point Image Affordance Dataset (PIAD)~\cite{Yang_2023_ICCV} and its large-scale extension, PIADv2~\cite{great}.
 PIAD contains 5162 interaction images and 7012 3D objects across 23 categories, while PIADv2 significantly increases this scale to approximately 15213 images and 38889 3D instances spanning 43 object categories.
+These datasets provide diverse object interactions and affordance types, covering both simple tools and complex articulated categories.
 Additionally, we employ the Language-guided Affordance Segmentation on 3D Objects (LASO) dataset~\cite{LASO}, which consists of 19751 point-question pairs covering 8434 object shapes.
-For all datasets, we strictly adhere to their official train/test splits (or Seen/Unseen splits where defined) to ensure fair comparison.
+LASO further evaluates a model’s ability to understand natural-language queries and generalize across heterogeneous object geometries.
+For all datasets, we strictly adhere to their official train/test splits and Seen/Unseen splits to ensure fair comparison.

 \paragraph{Evaluation Metrics.} We assess segmentation quality using six metrics.
 We evaluate performance on average IoU (aIoU)~\cite{iou}, confidence ranking (AUC)~\cite{Lobo2008AUCAM}, shape fidelity (SIM)~\cite{sim}, and score error (MAE)~\cite{mae}.
 This comprehensive suite enables a multi-faceted evaluation beyond simple segmentation overlap.